What will the new campus offer?

 We studied extensively whether it was possible to expand on the Egleston campus.
 Given the campus is 7.5 acres, there is no further opportunity to expand.
 As we looked at future demand and facility capacity required to meet the projected 10-year and 20-year needs of Georgia’s children and their families, Children’s determined a new campus at North Druid Hills – along with sustained growth over time at Scottish Rite – provides the system the footprint needed to grow.

-Will the new hospital be named Egleston?
+Will the replacement hospital be named Egleston?

 How will the new campus fill an existing need in the community?